WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 Part 2.
 Best Video Format for Ripping DVDs to NAS

 No matter what NAS you may have, such as a NAS from Synology, QNAP, TerraMaster, or Asustor, it supports just about everything.
-That means if you'd like to store a backup copy of DVD in NAS, you can copy DVDs to NAS drive in ISO image, MKV, VOB, MPG2, or other formats you want.
+That means if you'd like to backup DVD to NAS server, you can copy DVDs to NAS drive in ISO image, MKV, VOB, MPG2, or other formats you want.
 But if you are going to stream the DVD movies from NAS to Apple TV, Android TV, Roku TV, Samsung TV, Google Chromecast, Amazon Fire TV and DLNA home media servers, you may want to rip DVDs to NAS in a proper format to avoid further transcoding.

 Best video format for NAS streaming: